renatovascon/renatovascon/README.md

 ### Hi there I'm Renato Vasconcelos

-- 🔭 I’m currently working on Front-end
+🔭 I'm currently focused on Full-stack development, building complete solutions from front-end to back-end.
-- 🌱 I’m currently learning Backen-end and Dev-ops
+🌱 My current learning journey is centered on Software Architecture.
+I'm dedicated to building robust, scalable, and clean systems.
 - 👯 I’m looking to collaborate on any project that challenges me
 - 😄 Pronouns: He/his